ac-dls/hoh_project/README.md

 ## Overview

-HEAD OVER HEELS is a Python pipeline that ingests magnetic field (FGM), ion plasma (FPI), and electric field (EDP) data from NASA's **Magnetospheric Multiscale (MMS)** mission and automatically detects the in-situ signatures of **Interplanetary Coronal Mass Ejections (ICMEs)** as they sweep past the spacecraft.
+HEAD OVER HEELS is a workflow written in Python that ingests magnetic field (FGM), ion plasma (FPI), and electric field (EDP) data from NASA's **Magnetospheric Multiscale (MMS)** mission and is designed (currently perfecting it) to automatically detect the in-situ signatures of **Interplanetary Coronal Mass Ejections (ICMEs)** as they sweep past the spacecraft.

 The project started as a fluid-level analysis script for shock detection in a single MMS dataset (2018-02-12) and has been restructured into a modular detection pipeline built around the physical phase structure of a real ICME event.

-This is **fluid-level** (moments-based) analysis, not full kinetic/distribution-function analysis — the algorithm works with density, bulk velocity, temperature moments, and magnetic/electric field vectors rather than raw particle distribution functions.
+This is **fluid-level** (moments-based) analysis, not full kinetic/distribution-function analysis (yet) — the algorithm works with density, bulk velocity, temperature moments, and magnetic/electric field vectors rather than raw particle distribution functions.

 ---